juanluisbaptiste/docker-otrs/README.md

 ## Customer Interface
     http://$OTRS_HOSTNAME/otrs/customer.pl

-## Installing Modules
+## Installing Addons

+To install any addon at container start, map /opt/otrs/addons directory to  a volume and place the /opm files there.
+The container will install them when starting up.

-If you have installed any additional module, the OTRS container will reinstall them after an upgrade or when a container is removed so they continue working.
+If you have installed any additional addon, the OTRS container will reinstall them after an upgrade or when a container is removed so they continue working.

 ## Changing Default Skins